chinarjoshi/DS-Emacs/README.md

 Only the C++ standard library is used to implement all features.
 All memory is manually allocated and freed per the standard template library implementations.

 ### Challenges I ran into
-Through the segmentation faults and lost memory sectors during developmentt, it was quite frustrating to manage every part of the
+It was quite frustrating to manage every single part of memory through the segfaults and lost memory sectors duing the development cycle, but the end product is a very optimized set of data editing macros.
+I learned about data structures and search/insertion/deletion algoritms in the process.

 ## Getting Started

+### Installation

 1. Clone the repo
    ```sh